 Are you sick of leaving voicemails that never get returned?
 I understand how frustrating it is to leave hundreds of voicemails every week and have only a couple people call back.
+If you want to learn how to leave good voicemail messages that prompt responses from your leads, you may only need to make a few simple adjustments.

 First, you want to make sure your list is valid.
 You know, good phone numbers with legitimate prospects.
 If the list the old and out-dated, you may be reaching the wrong person.
+Make sure your list contains quality, targeted prospects (the fresher the better).

 However, if you’re working a valid list with real prospects, your approach is probably off.
 Yes, you could be calling at the wrong time, but people will still call back if they are interested, regardless of the time of day you call them.